rometools/rome/docs/src/site/markdown/rome-core/getting-started/installation.md

 </dependency>
 ```

-The following old releases are available on Maven Central under another groupId:
+Some earlier versions are available on Maven Central under another groupId:
-- 0.3
-- 0.5
-- 0.8
-- 0.9
-- 1.0RC2
-- 1.0

 ```xml
 <dependency>